 Two inscriptions are carved in the architrave, one on each side: the first on the side towards the Acropolis reads "This is Athens, the ancient city of Theseus", the second on the other side, facing the new city reads "This is the city of Hadrian and not of Theseus".
 It is obvious that the ancient city formed new districts due to the expansion that was made by the Emperor.

-In the 18th century, the Arch of Hadrian served as one of the seven gates in the defensive wall that the Turks built round the city against the attack of the Albanians raiders.
+In the 18th century, the Arch of Hadrian served as one of the seven gates in the defensive wall that the Turks built around the city against the attack of the Albanians raiders.
 Given that the monument was never fully protected, it has survived time in extraordinary condition.
-Unfortunately, in the recent decades, pollution has caused extensive discoloration of the original material and degradation of the inscriptions.
+Unfortunately, in recent decades, pollution has caused extensive discoloration of the original material and degradation of the inscriptions.